Prospect Hill (New South Wales): Geology

 In the Sydney Basin, insignificant igneous activity took place in the Early Jurassic (i.e. 210 million years ago), Late Mesozoic (i.e. 100-90 million years ago) and Cenozoic eras (i.e. 65 million years ago).
 The Early Jurassic activity resulted in the shaping of the Prospect dolerite intrusion, which unequivocally points that the hill had a volcanic origin.
 When Australia, then part of the Gondwana supercontinent, began to break up and drift away from Antarctica and Zealandia 80 million years ago, this may have also caused a period of volcanic activity along the east coast, as breakup tension caused deep faults in the continental crust allowing magma to ascent from the mantle regions below the earth's surface.

 The eroded residue of the volcanic core forms Prospect Hill, which was battered down over millions of years to a small bulge in the generally flat lands of western Sydney.
 The dome is referred to as a doleritic laccolith.
 The next stage of natural development, which has lasted over 60 million years, has been the slow erosion of the overlying layers of sedimentary rock by the flow of rainwater, which eventually laid bare the edges of the volcanic and metamorphic rocks of the intrusion.

-The hill contains a slender, chilled margin of fine-grained basalt with most of the mass of the intrusion being made up of picrite and dolerite.
+The hill contains a slender, chilled margin of fine-grained basalt with most of the mass of the intrusion being made up of minerals such as picrite, dolerite, and as well as volcanic material.
 Volcanic rocks on the hill are predominantly mafic.
-Minerals, and as well as volcanic material.
 In the 1960s, small amount of gold was discovered in a sample test, and since then no more has been found.